bcomnes/bret.io/cv.md

 - Instructed PSU’s General Physics Labs and assisted in the upper division Experimental Physics Labs.
 - Developed two novel labs on the use of micro-controllers and FPGAs covering basic concepts to advanced topics like PID control theory.
+- Teaching introductory electronics and debugging skills to students.

 #### [Cardinal TS](http://www.cardinalts.com/site/index.html) <small>Textbook Development Consultant &bull; 2012</small>